Bintulu: Wood-based industries and plantations

 Since the opening up of the Bintulu–Miri road in the 1970s, large-scale plantations of oil palm and cocoa has been developed in rural areas of Bintulu Division.
 Currently, there are 57,740 hectares (577.4 km2) of oil palm, 2,000 hectares (200 km2) of Rattan, and 815 hectares (8.15 km2) of pepper plantations.

 The first Bintulu palm oil refinery, Bintulu Edible Oil Sdn Bhd, was established in June 1991.
 Bintulu currently has four palm oil refineries: Bintulu Edible Oils Sdn Bhd (operated under PGEO Group, a subsidiary of Wilmar International), Sime Darby Austral Edible Oil Sdn Bhd, Kirana Palm Oil Refinery Sdn Bhd, and Sarawak Oil Palm Bhd.
 However, as of 2015, Wilmar no longer buys raw palm oil produced from cleared forests and peat swamps in Sarawak because of environmental concerns.

 The Bintulu Division has been designated as a Planted Forests Zone (PFZ) by the Sarawak state government since 1998.
 As of 30 June 2011, a total of 124,618 hectares (1246.18 km2) has been planted with acacia trees.
 Other trees that are planned for plantations are kelampayan, engkabang, durian, batai, eucalyptus, and rubber trees.
-Sarawak Planted Forest Sdn Bhd, a company wholly owned by the Sarawak state government, has been granted a license to replant forests for 60 years.
+Sarawak Planted Forest Sdn Bhd, a company wholly owned by the Sarawak state government, has been granted a licence to replant forests for 60 years.
 However, the company has been suffering financial losses from 2009 to 2011.

 There are three mills in Bintulu that process wood-waste products.
 Two are Medium-density fibreboard (MDF) plants and the third is a charcoal briquette plant, with a total installed capacity of 246000 m3 per year.
 MDF plants utilise wood waste purchased from sawmills and plywood mills in the Bintulu area and occasionally from the Tanjung Manis timber processing zone located at the mouth of the Rajang River.
 Synthetic resins, which are required to hold wood dust together, constituted 20% of the total production cost of the wood panel products.
 MDF plants in Bintulu are operated by Daiken Sarawak Sdn Bhd, which was founded on 15 February 1994.
 The briquette plant is operated by Cipta Briquette Sdn Bhd.
 A glue/adhesive factory in Bintulu is owned by Bintulu Adhesive & Chemicals Sdn Bhd.
 It produces urea formaldehyde resin and phenol formaldehyde resin for plywood and chipboard manufacturing at Kemena Industrial Estate.
 Urea precondensate is also produced to supply ASEAN Bintulu Fertiliser plant.